brockhaus-gruppe/mqtt-example/README.md

 # mqtt-example
 A small example illustrating the usage of MQTT in conjunction with HiveMQ and eclipse paho.
-Please find some additional remarks on the example at: http://tinyurl.com/osbdsqv
+Please find some additional remarks (in German) on the example at: http://tinyurl.com/osbdsqv (google Drive)